William F. Coon

 About William F. Coon

 William F. Coon is a scholar working on Water Science and Technology, Environmental Chemistry and Soil Science, having authored 16 papers that have together received 179 indexed citations.
-Recurring topics across this work include Hydrology and Watershed Management Studies (10 papers), Water Quality and Resources Studies (7 papers) and Soil and Water Nutrient Dynamics (7 papers).
+Recurring topics across this work include Hydrology and Watershed Management Studies (10 papers), Water Quality and Resources Studies (7 papers), Soil and Water Nutrient Dynamics (7 papers), Soil erosion and sediment transport (6 papers), Hydrology and Sediment Transport Processes (5 papers), Groundwater and Isotope Geochemistry (3 papers), Flood Risk Assessment and Management (2 papers) and Groundwater flow and contamination studies (2 papers).
 The work is most often cited by research in Water Science and Technology (142 citations), Environmental Engineering (69 citations) and Global and Planetary Change (89 citations).
 William F. Coon has collaborated with scholars based in United States.
 Frequent co-authors include Mark S. Johnson, Tammo S. Steenhuis, Erin Brooks, Vishal K. Mehta, Jan Boll, James E. Reddy, Elizabeth A. Murphy, David A. Eckhardt, Elizabeth A. Nystrom and Jan M. Surface.
-Their work appears in journals such as Journal of Hydrology, Antarctica A Keystone in a Changing World and Scientific investigations report.
+Their work appears in journals such as Journal of Hydrology, Scientific investigations report, Scientific investigations map, Antarctica A Keystone in a Changing World and Hydraulic Engineering.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.